 Summary: When Ari worries that Jonas won’t pretend to be a prince, her backup plan is to pretend he is a prince with amnesia.
 Sim is still injured after last episode’s near death experience and is receiving medical attention in the hospital.
 Ari is anxious about his condition, and Oliver blames himself for what happened.
 Meanwhile, Jonas manipulates Ari into a faery bargain.

-Mention of prescription drug use, food, mental health, depression, and anxiety
+Mention of the following: prescription drug use, food, mental health, depression, and anxiety